getsentry/rfcs/text/0033-view-hierarchy.md

  * `type`: The fully qualified widget class name, this name may be obfuscated on certain platforms (e.g. Android release builds with proguard enabled)
  * `children` nests all child UI widgets, which then builds up the whole UI tree

 A typical Android/iOS view hierarchy for a single window consists of around 100-200 objects.
 Taking the attributes from the example above this generates a raw JSON file with a size of around 50KB.
-More complex view hierarchies for e.g. a Unity game may hold 1000-2000 objects, producing a JSON file of around 500KB.
+More complex view hierarchies, for example a Unity game, may hold 1000-2000 objects, producing a JSON file of around 500KB.

 ## (De)obfuscation
 As the view hierarchy may contain obfuscated attribute values (see `type` attribute in the example above) we need to process the attachment server-side, similar to what we already do for minidumps, [or profiles](https://github.com/getsentry/sentry/blob/cf71af372677487d7d0a7fd8ac9dd092f9596cf4/src/sentry/profiles/task.py#L350-L360).

 # Options Considered
-- Use a new envelope type instead of attachements: Whilst doable it's consideribly more work without adding any benefits.
-Using attachements has several advantages
+- Use a new envelope type instead of attachments: Whilst doable it's considerably more work without adding any benefits.
+Using attachments has several advantages
     - Attachments are billable by default
     - We can immediately start sending and using this data, no need for large Relay updates
     - Less new code in the SDKs when compared to adding a new envelope item, so less hassle to maintain/test